pritchardn/qolab/README.md

 # Qolab

-Qolab is a C + Intel MKL simulation package for the Quantum Approximate Optimisation Algorithm (QAOA)
+Qolab is a C + Intel MKL simulation package/library for the Quantum Approximate Optimisation Algorithm (QAOA)

+This package implements the major backbone required for high-performant simulations of the QAOA.
+Emphasis is placed on the ability to implement a vast number of high-level parameters (optimisation scheme, decomposition etc.) simply.

-## Installation
+## Installation/Setup

+After implementing the problem-specific cost function code should be compiled using the provided makefile.

+Make sure to adjust the makefile to include the path to your MKL installation root

 ## Usage